Oando

 Oando Plc is a Nigerian multinational energy company operating in the upstream, midstream and downstream.

 In July 2016, Oando entered into a tri-partite agreement with the Vitol Group, an independent trader of energy commodities and Helios Investment Partner, an Africa-focused private investment firm to form OVH (formerly known as Oando Downstream).

 In September 2016, Oando announced the execution of a definitive agreement with a vehicle owned by funds advised by Helios Investment Partners LLP ("Helios"), a premier Africa-focused private investment firm, to acquire 49% of the voting rights in Oando's midstream business subsidiary, Oando Gas and Power Limited.

 Oando is Nigeria's indigenous oil and gas company with a production output of 43000 oilbbl per day of oil equivalent, enterprise value of N520 billion and market capitalisation value of N115.1 billion.

+In 2024, Oando won the ‘Deal of the Year’ award at Africa Energy Week (AEW) 2024.This is because of the Company’s $783 million acquisition of the Nigerian Agip Oil Company (NAOC), owned by Eni, on 22 August 2024.